opensource-spraakherkenning-nl/diarisationservice/README.md

-# Automatic Speech Recognition Service
+# Speaker diarisation service

-This repository contains a Automatic Speech Recognition webservice for a variety of languages (including Dutch and English).
+This repository contains a Speaker Diarisation Webservice powered by [pyannotate](https://github.com/pyannote/pyannote-audio). and [CLAM](https://proycon.github.io/clam/).
-The ASR is powered by [WhisperX](https://github.com/m-bain/whisperX) and the webservice is powered by [CLAM](https://proycon.github.io/clam/).
 This webservice is developed at the Centre of Language and Speech Technology, Radboud University, Nijmegen.

 ## Installation